-- Children who have a pupil passport have the opportunity to discuss their progress and targets when they are reviewed each term. - Children are routinely asked to reflect on their learning through self and peer assessment. - Some children have additional support from the Inclusion and Behaviour Mentor and will be given an opportunity to reflect on their learning then.
+- Children who have a SEND Learning Plan have the opportunity to discuss their progress and targets when they are reviewed each term at SEND parents evenings. - Children are routinely asked to reflect on their learning through self and peer assessment. - Some children have additional support from the Inclusion and Behaviour Mentor and will be given an opportunity to reflect on their learning then.